oracle-livelabs/database/global-microservices-springdata-nosql/movie-stream-demo/movie-stream-demo.md

 ## Introduction

-This lab walks you through a Movie Stream application demo created by the Oracle NoSQL development team Mike Brey.
+This lab walks you through a Movie Stream demo application created by the Oracle NoSQL Product Management team.
 This application is composed of several micro-services using different Oracle Cloud Infrastructure services.
-During this demo, the focus will be on the Catalog micro-service.
-This service will be deployed in multiple regions.
+During this demo, the focus will be on the Catalog micro-service, which is pictured below.
+This demo application will be deployed in multiple regions.
 The data will be stored in Global Active Tables.
-Oracle NoSQL Global Active Tables provide multi-active replication of table data between geographically separated regions.
-The Geo Distributed Catalog offers low-latency local access to data irrespective of where the data originated.
+Oracle NoSQL Global Active Tables provide active-active replication of table data between geographically separated regions.
+The "Geo Distributed Catalog" offers low-latency local access to data irrespective of where the data originated.

 ![component-arch](images/component-arch-todo.png)